The First Year at Landmark College

 - Study skills and learning strategies are integral to classroom instruction, assignments, and assessment.

 - Self-reflection and metacognition are encouraged at every level of the curriculum.

 - Academic support services are considered integral to success at Landmark College.
 These services are introduced in First-Year courses and as part of Academic Advising.

-Academic Advisors are also able to provide coaching support for students who are ready to work on developing the skills and processes that facilitate getting things done Whether it is managing time, planning and organizing, or regulating mental focus, coaching helps students gain greater control over their academic performance.
+Academic Advisors can also provide coaching support for students ready to work on developing the skills and processes that facilitate getting things done.
+Whether it is managing time, planning, and organizing, or regulating mental focus, coaching helps students gain greater control over their academic performance.
 Through a process of experimentation and practice, students develop skills and strategies that enable them to become increasingly independent and effective in creating satisfying lives at college.

 Landmark College specializes in supporting students who have executive function challenges.
-Advisors can provide coaching sessions to students who would like to set goals related to self-management, including:
+Both academic support professionals and Advisors can provide coaching to students who would like to set goals related to self-management, including:

 - Planning and prioritizing

 - Remembering to do intended tasks